 The Value-Based Payment Modifier (VM) program assesses both the quality and the cost of care under the Medicare Physician Fee Schedule.
-The first payment year of the VM was 2015 based on 2013 performance for groups of 100+ eligible professionals (EPs), and the final payment year will be 2018 based on 2016 performance.
-Starting in 2017, the VM program has been sunset and rolled into the Merit-based Incentive Payment System (MIPS) under the "Quality" and "Cost" categories.
+Starting in 2017, the VM program has been sunset and rolled into the Merit-based Incentive Payment System.
+The final payment year will be 2018, based on 2016 performance.

 The VM and the PQRS programs are aligned.
 All physicians are evaluated on quality measures submitted through PQRS.
 The VM uses PQRS quality data and Medicare cost data to determine a provider's overall value score, rewarding high-performing providers with increased payments and penalizing low-performing providers with reduced payments.

 Physicians who do not report quality measures through the PQRS program will be subject to automatic payment reductions under the VM.